A Software IncubatorFor Massive Public GoodIn the Age of Transformative AI

 Why should I join an incubator, when vibecoding is so easy?

+Building great software takes more than coding.
+Product taste, visual design, distribution, sales and marketingare all things that 2026 LLMs still fail at.
 We’ve developed these supplementary skills needed to ship successful products, and would love to foster them in a new generation of founders.

 Q4